imindersingh/brit-insurance-web-tests/README.md

 1. Click `serenity-report` and download the artifact
 2. Unzip the folder
-3. Open `index.html` in your browser
+3. Open `index.html` in your browser to view the report

+The report includes a breakdown of the steps and screenshots after each step showing the interactions.

 ## Enhancements